NitinJuyal1610/ChatGambit/README.md

 # 🚀 ChatGambit - Scalable and Secure Chat Application

 ChatGambit is a modern and scalable chat application built using NestJS, TypeScript, React, websockets, Casl, Zod, and Tailwind.
-It provides real-time full-duplex communication with a range of features, including user authentication, group creation, rate limiting, and attribute-based authorization.
+It provides real-time full-duplex communication with a range of capabilities, including user authentication, group creation, and advanced security features.

 ## 🌟 Features